hong539/acgbox_crawler/README.md

 * implementation function load_data
 * implementation function modfy_data with advanced string replace in pandas.DataFrame
 * refactor some parts codes to class acgbox_crawler(object)
+* podman-compose up with docker-selenium
+    * WARN[0011] aardvark-dns binary not found, container dns will not be enabled

 ## quick start